 Before you even start to hike Ijen you need to buy a ticket.
 The ticket costs Rp 100,000 per person for a foreigner.
 It is Rp 150,000 on the weekend.
 The price for Indonesian’s is a lot less, something like Rp 15,000 per person.
 You should buy the ticket from the office at the entrance of the car park.
 You can see a photo of the office above.

 The first part of the Ijen crater tour is the climb.
 There are two sections to the climb.
 The first part is the ascent.
 The path is not too steep, but it is a long climb.
 Once you get near the top of the volcano the path loops around the rim of Ijen crater.
 It takes between 1-2 hours to climb the volcano depending on how fit you are.
 You don’t really need a tour guide to climb Ijen.
 The path is easy to follow and there will be lots of other tourists climbing at the same time as you.

 When you arrive at the top of Ijen volcano you will be met by locals who are renting gas masks.
 The gas masks are for the climb into the crater.
 Although they will tell you that you need to rent a mask to enter the crater you don’t.
-A piece of cloth around your mouth should be enough, however if you have asthma or breathing difficulties I’d recommend renting a mask.
+A piece of cloth around your mouth should be enough.
+If you have asthma or breathing difficulties I’d recommend renting a mask.

 Entering Ijen Crater

+When you get to the bottom of the crater everything is calm.
+You don’t smell the sulphur, because the smoke all goes up in the air.
+This is the best bit of the Ijen Crater Tour.
 When I visited I spent about 2 hours sitting in the crater.
 It didn’t feel like a long time.
-The crater is sheltered from the wind, so you don’t feel too cold and the view is really amazing.
-Plus if you are feeling sociable there are lots of interesting people that you can meet and talk to.
+It’s not cold in.
+The crater is sheltered from the wind.
+The view of the blue fire is really amazing and there are always lots of interesting people that you can meet and talk to.

 Sunrise at Ijen